 People with chronic medical disorders (particularly those that affect the heart, lungs, kidneys, liver, or immune system) or diabetes mellitus Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more
+Symptoms of diabetes may... read more

-People with extreme obesity Obesity Obesity is excess body weight.
-Obesity is influenced by a combination of factors, which usually results in consuming more calories than the body needs.
-These factors may include physical inactivity... read more (body mass index [BMI] of 40 or more)
+People with extreme obesity Obesity Obesity is a chronic, recurring complex disorder characterized by excess body weight.
+Obesity is influenced by a combination of factors that includes genetics, hormones, behavior, and the environment... read more (body mass index [BMI] of 40 or more)

 Women in the 2nd or 3rd trimester of pregnancy and up to 2 weeks after delivery

-People with disorders that increase their risk of choking on oral secretions, such as stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more or other neurologic disorders that cause weakness, and seizure disorders Seizure Disorders In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
+People with disorders that increase their risk of choking on oral secretions, such as stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more or other neurologic disorders that cause weakness, and seizure disorders Seizure Disorders In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
 Many people have unusual sensations just before a seizure... read more

 Because most people are familiar with the symptoms of influenza and because influenza occurs in epidemics, it is often correctly diagnosed by the person who has it or by family members.
 The severity of symptoms and the presence of a high fever and body aches help distinguish influenza from a common cold Common Cold The common cold is a viral infection of the lining of the nose, sinuses, and throat.
 Many different viruses cause colds.
 Usually, colds are spread when a person's hands come in contact with... read more , especially when the illness occurs during an influenza outbreak.
 It is more difficult to correctly identify influenza by symptoms alone when no outbreak is occurring.